-The Messenger of Allah (said, "Whoever does not give up lying and false conduct, Allah has no need in him giving up his food and his drink" (Bukhārī).
-Similarly, he (said, "Fasting is a shield, as long as one does not damage it."
-In another narration, he (said, "By lying or backbiting" (Nasāī).
+The Messenger of Allah as said, "Whoever does not give up lying and false conduct, Allah has no need in him giving up his food and his drink" (Bukhārī).
+We should be conscious in our dealings, and we should make an active effort to stop cheating, being fraudulent in our dealings, and dealing with interest (ribā).